 4. How Much Does a Car Accident Lawyer Cost?

 The great thing about working with our law firm is that if we are unsuccessful in the recovery of a settlement on your behalf, our services are completely free!
 If we do win your case, we collect a fee that is based on a percentage of your settlement – you will never have to pay us out of pocket.
-Our fee agreement is set up in advance so there are no surprises.
+We set our fee agreement up in advance so there are no surprises.
 What’s more, we start with a free case consultation with no obligation to hire us.

 5. How Can I Schedule My Free Consultation?

 Scheduling a free consultation with our New Mexico car accident lawyers is easy.
-To do so, simply send us a message using the intake form on our website, drop by our Las Cruces office location in person, or call us directly.
+To do so, simply send us a message using the intake form on our website, drop by one of our office locations in person, or call us directly.
 We can meet with you after hours, on the weekends, and at your location if needed.

 Three Tips for Dealing With Insurance Adjusters

-In the vast majority of cases, car accident victims are forced to seek compensation from an insurance company.
-Whether it is an opposing insurer or your own, you need to be prepared to deal with insurance adjusters.
+In the vast majority of cases, car accident victims must seek compensation from an insurance company.
+Whether it is an opposing insurer or your own, prepare to deal with insurance adjusters.
 Ultimately, these company representatives are not looking out for your best interests.
 Before you speak to an insurance adjuster regarding your crash, please remember these three tips:

 - Never admit fault for the accident; it is not your duty to determine whether or not you were partially at fault.